nicholasoharrison/my_pass_term_project/README.txt

-To run the code ensure you have python version installed: (will fill out when will know).
+To run the code ensure you have python version installed: (python version), needs 3.12.1.
 Run in terminal two commands:
-pip install -r requirements.txt (will appear when will exist) python manage.py runserver
+pip install -r requirements.txt
+To start the application:
+python manage.py runserver